Get insider access

 Sennheiser HD 620S

-While both headphones are well-made and comfortable, the Beyerdynamic DT 770 PRO are better for most people than the Sennheiser HD 620S.
+While both headphones are well-made and comfortable, choosing between the Beyerdynamic DT 770 PRO and the Sennheiser HD 620S depends on your tuning preference.
 The Beyerdynamic have a more consistent frequency response, translating to a more predictable sound profile regardless of your head shape or if you wear glasses.
-Their sound is both brighter and bassier than the Sennheiser, though both headphones isolate out noise similarly.
+Their sound is much brighter than the Sennheiser, which can inch you towards either pair depending on tastes, though both headphones isolate out noise similarly.
 On the other hand, the Sennheiser are more comfortable with fewer exposed wires, and you can replace the detachable cable.

 Sennheiser HD 660 S